-- (1) LOI is submitted to UNC System office (office acknowledges receipt within 48 weeks). - (2) UNC responds with approval to move forward or with questions (within 4 weeks). - A. Master Degrees UNC office approves and invites submission of Request to Establish (RTE).

-B. Doctoral Degrees - Completed LOI is forwarded to UNC Graduate Council for review/discussion at next quarterly meeting.
+- (1) The Letter of Intent (LOI) is submitted to UNC System office (office acknowledges receipt within 48 weeks). - (2) UNC responds with approval to move forward or with questions (within 4 weeks). - (3) A. Master Degrees UNC office approves and invites submission of Request to Establish (RTE). - B. Doctoral Degrees Completed LOI is forwarded to UNC Graduate Council for review/discussion at next quarterly meeting.
 Within 2 weeks council votes to authorize permission to plan the new doctoral program.
-If the council approves, UNC System Office approves and invites submission of RTE.

-- (4) Campus submits RTE within 4 months. - (5) Institution submits RTE to UNC System Office (acknowledges recipient within 48 hours). - (6) UNC System responds that the proposal is complete or need more information (within 4 weeks). - (7) A. Masters Degrees Completed RTE s forwarded to UNC graduate council for a 4-week review period.
-UNC System reviews comment.

-B. Doctoral Degrees - Completed request is forwarded to UNC System Office to selected reviewers.
-Within 10 weeks, external reviewers sent to campus and Gradate Council will be given access to external reviewers' comments.

-(8) Two Parts:

-A. Masters Degree - Within two weeks UNC System Office is prepared to make a recommendation or notifies campus of any remaining issues for campus reply within 4 weeks.

-B. Doctoral Degree - Proposal is presented to Graduate Council at next quarterly meeting.
+If the council approves, UNC System Office approves and invites submission of RTE. - (4) Campus submits RTE within 4 months. - (5) Institution submits RTE to UNC System Office (acknowledges recipient within 48 hours). - (6) UNC System responds that the proposal is complete or need more information (within 4 weeks). - (7) A. Masters Degrees Completed RTE s forwarded to UNC graduate council for a 4-week review period.
+UNC System reviews comment. - B. Doctoral Degrees Completed request is forwarded to UNC System Office to selected reviewers.
+Within 10 weeks, external reviewers sent to campus and Gradate Council will be given access to external reviewers' comments. - (8) Two Parts: - A. Masters Degree Within 2 weeks UNC System Office is prepared to make a recommendation or notifies campus of any remaining issues for campus reply within 4 weeks. - B. Doctoral Degree Proposal is presented to Graduate Council at next quarterly meeting.

-(9) Completed RTE is posted to Academic Planning website for 4 weeks for systemwide review and comment gathering.

-- (10) UNC makes a recommendation to Committee on Educational Planning, Policies, and Programs (EPPP) Committee brought to the next committee meeting. - (11) If EPPP Committee approves, then degree program is brought to Board of Governors next meeting. - (12) Board of Governors acts on EPPP Committee recommendation.
+- (9) Completed RTE is posted to Academic Planning website for 4 weeks for systemwide review and comment gathering. - (10) UNC makes a recommendation to Committee on Educational Planning, Policies, and Programs (EPPP) Committee brought to the next committee meeting. - (11) If EPPP Committee approves, then degree program is brought to Board of Governors next meeting. - (12) Board of Governors acts on EPPP Committee recommendation.

-- (1) Number, location, and mode of delivery of existing programs; - (2) The relation of the program to the distinctiveness of the campus and the mission of the campus; - (3) The demand for the program in the locality, region, or State as a whole; - (4) Whether the program would create unnecessary duplication; - (5) Employment opportunities for program graduates; - (6) Faculty quality and number for offering the program; - (7) The availability of campus resources to support the program; - (8) The number and quality of lower-level and cognate programs for supporting the new program; - (9) Impact of program decision on access and affordability; - (10) The expected quality of the proposed degree program; - (11) Feasibility of a joint or collaborative program by two or more campuses; and - (12) Any other consideration relevant to the need for the program.
+- (1) number, location, and mode of delivery of existing programs; - (2) the relation of the program to the distinctiveness of the campus and the mission of the campus; - (3) the demand for the program in the locality, region, or state as a whole; - (4) whether the program would create unnecessary duplication; - (5) employment opportunities for program graduates; - (6) faculty quality and number for offering the program; - (7) the availability of campus resources to support the program; - (8) the number and quality of lower-level and cognate programs for supporting the new program; - (9) impact of program decision on access and affordability; - (10) the expected quality of the proposed degree program; - (11) feasibility of a joint or collaborative program by 2 or more campuses; and - (12) any other consideration relevant to the need for the program.